 - Better use of resources

 - Less resource, material, and product waste

 - Lower overall operating costs

-Industry 4.0 technologies give you greater knowledge of the manufacturing process, supply chains, distribution chains, business performance, and even the products you manufacture.
+Industry 4.0 technologies also give you a greater knowledge of the manufacturing process, supply chains, distribution chains, business performance, and even the products you manufacture.
 This creates opportunities to innovate, whether that is changing a business process, developing a new product, optimising a supply chain, improving OEE, and more.

 Many of the above points can result in higher revenues for your production facility.
 For example, by fully automating your production line and implementing other Industry 4.0 technologies, you could add a new shift with minimal staffing costs to meet an uptick in demand or compete for a new contract.

-In addition, Industry 4.0 technologies enable you to produce higher quality, higher margin, and/or more innovative products.
+Furthermore, Industry 4.0 technologies enable you to produce higher quality, higher margin, and/or more innovative products.
 For example, Industry 4.0 technologies make it possible to offer customers personalised products while still using mass production methods to make those products.